+OPIOID PRESCRIBING REQUIREMENTS

-- (c) The requirements in the sections identified in subsection (a) only apply if a patient has been prescribed: - (1) more than sixty (60) opioid-containing pills a month for more than three (3) consecutive months; - (2) a morphine equivalent dose of more than fifteen (15) milligrams per day; for more than three (3) consecutive months; - (3) a transdermal opioid patch for more than three (3) consecutive months; - (4) at any time it is classified as a controlled substance under Indiana law, tramadol, but only if the patient's tramadol dose reaches a morphine equivalent dose of more than sixty (60) milligrams per day for more than three (3) consecutive months; or - (5) a hydrocodone-only extended release medication that is not in an abuse deterrent form.
-Subsections (c)(1) and (c)(2) [subdivisions (1) and (2)] do not apply to the controlled substances addressed by subsections (c)(3) through (c)(5) [subdivisions (3) through (5)]. - (d) Because the requirements in the sections identified in subsection (a) do not apply until the time stated in subsection (c), the initial evaluation of the patient for the purposes of sections 4, 7(a) [sic], and 8(a) of this rule shall not be required to take place until that time. - (e) Notwithstanding subsection (d), the physician may undertake those actions earlier than required if the physician deems it medically appropriate and, if those actions meet the requirements, a further initial evaluation is not required.
-If the physician conducts actions earlier than required under this subsection, any subsequent requirements are determined by when the initial evaluation would have been required and not at the earlier date it actually was conducted.
+(c) The requirements in the sections identified in subsection (a) only apply if a patient has been prescribed:

+(1) more than sixty (60) opioid-containing pills a month for more than three (3) consecutive months;

+(2) a morphine equivalent dose of more than fifteen (15) milligrams per day; for more than three (3) consecutive months;(3) a transdermal opioid patch for more than three (3) consecutive months;

+(3) a transdermal opioid patch for more than three (3) consecutive months;

+(4) Tramadol, but only if the patient's tramadol dose reaches a morphine equivalent dose of more than sixty (60) milligrams per day for more than three (3) consecutive months; or

+(5) an extended release opioid medication that is not in an abuse deterrent form for which an abuse-deterrent form is available.

+Subdivisions (1) and (2) do not apply to the controlled substances addressed by subdivisions (3) through (5).

+(d) Because the requirements in the sections identified in subsection (a) do not apply until the time stated in subsection (c), the initial evaluation of the patient for the purposes of sections 4, 7, and 8(a) of this rule shall not be required to take place until that time.

+(e) Notwithstanding subsection (d), the podiatrist may undertake those actions earlier than required if the podiatrist deems it medically appropriate and, if those actions meet the requirements, a further initial evaluation is not required.
+If the podiatrist conducts actions earlier than required under this subsection, any subsequent requirements are determined by when the initial evaluation would have been required and not at the earlier date it actually was conducted.
+(Board of Podiatric Medicine; 845 IAC 2-1-3; filed Jul 15, 2016, 10:27 a.m.: 20160810-IR-845150416FRA)
-(Medical Licensing Board of Indiana; 844 IAC 5-6-3; filed Oct 7, 2014, 12:27 p.m.: 20141105-IR-844140289FRA, eff Nov 1, 2014 [NOTE: IC 4-22-2-36 suspends the effectiveness of a rule document for 30 days after filing with the Publisher.
-LSA Document #14-289 was filed Oct 7, 2014.])

-844 IAC 5-6-4 Evaluation and risk stratification by physician
+845 IAC 2-1-4 Evaluation and risk stratification by podiatrist

 Sec.
-4. (a) The physician shall do the physician's own evaluation and risk stratification of the patient by doing the following in the initial evaluation of the patient:
+4. (a) The podiatrist shall do the podiatrist's own evaluation and risk stratification of the patient by doing the following in the initial evaluation of the patient: